Skip to main content

 Ph.D.
 Student Positions in Computational Materials Science and Mechanics

 Several Ph.D. student positions are available in Professor El-Azab’s group with the School of Materials Engineering, Purdue University.
 The group performs advanced theoretical and computational research in the areas of mesoscale plasticity and dislocation dynamics, radiation effects in materials, microstructure evolution, phase field method development, and computational methods for materials science and mechanics.
 Applicants with MS in mechanical, aerospace, or materials engineering, with background in microstructure science, continuum mechanics and elasticity, numerical methods or computational techniques such as finite element method are highly preferred.
 Knowledge of at least one advanced programming language such as Fortran or C++ is required.
 Exceptional applicants with BS degree will also be considered.
 The openings are for spring 2018, summer 2018 and fall 2018.
 Applicants must meet Purdue University and School of Materials Engineering admission criteria.
-For inquiry please send email to Professor El-Azab (aelazab@purdue.edu).
+For inquiry please send email to Professor El-Azab (aelazab [at] purdue.edu).

 Ph.D.
 Student Positions in Computational Materials Science and Mechanics